mrizalrizky/mern-project-setup/README.md

-#MERN Project Setup

-## This repo is for MERN Project Setup implementing MVC and Microservices pattern
+## This repo is for Backend MERN Project Setup implementing MVC and Microservices pattern

 ### This setup includes :
 #### [axios](https://www.npmjs.com/package/axios)